 Please check your student email daily.
-You can also forward your student mail to any another email account.
-Email is the way to contact me.
-The turnaround time is typically 24 hours, or less.
+You can also forward your student mail to any other email account.
+Instructions can be found at: (link to instructions).

+Email is the best way to contact me.
+The turnaround time is typically 24 hours or less.

-Email: nways@northshore.edu
+Email: nways@necc.mass.edu